Hacker News

 But frankly popular EV cars like Tesla are often considered sub-par compared to modern ICE cars with regard of build quality.
 They are used despite these shortcomings, and will actually need to rise tp the quality level of e.g. ICE Toyota cars.

-5 hours ago by TheCoelacanth
+4 years ago by TheCoelacanth

 > I don't believe this is stable state.
 EVs are more reliable because they're new.
 They haven't gone through enough value engineering cycles.
 The market has a structural incentive to optimize away all quality, until the result is barely fit for advertised function - so I expect that once EVs start dominating, they'll also start breaking at the rate people are used to with ICE cars, because manufacturers will optimize away spare capacity and surplus material of every component.